DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 ## 1. Setup Source data

 When building a data flow source the procedure is to:
-1. create the data source by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and SQL query.
+Create the data source by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and SQL query.
 **NB**: when building Oracle queries the best tool for this is Oracle's SQL Developer.
 Use this until the queries run efficiently and the data produced is verifiably correct